Who is considered a transfer student?

 What if I want to take classes at a local area college over the summer?

 Check with an advisor WELL BEFORE you take any class at another university, especially if it is one you are trying to apply to your major.
 If it is a General Education Course, check the U.Select website to see if the course is listed.
 (Thiswebsite is not applicable for out-of-state colleges.)

 Yes.
-All new degree-seeking students are required to attend a SOAR Program at Ohio State ATI just prior to beginning their first semester on campus.
+All new degree-seeking students are required to attend an orientation at Ohio State ATI just prior to beginning their first semester on campus.
 This includes all new first-year students, transfer students, and intra-university transfers.
-The SOAR Program provides an opportunity for you to complete placement testing, attend orientation sessions, meet Ohio State ATI faculty and staff, meet with your academic advisor to schedule and register for your classes, and complete University business (get your BUCK-ID, see University Housing, visit the Financial Aid Office, etc.).
+The orientation program provides an opportunity for you to complete placement testing, attend orientation sessions, meet Ohio State ATI faculty and staff, meet with your academic advisor to schedule and register for your classes, and complete University business (get your BUCK-ID, see University Housing, visit the Financial Aid Office, etc.).